-Obesity markedly increases risk for diabetes, heart attacks, strokes and many cancers, all of which can lead to premature death.
+Obesity markedly increases the risk for diabetes, heart attacks, strokes, and many cancers, all of which can lead to premature death.
 Aside from the chronic illness, once a person becomes obese, it is very difficult to return to and maintain a normal weight.

 The medical community is beginning to discover that just eating regular meals five days a week and reducing calories for the other two days may be the best way to lose weight and keep it off.
 This approach to weight loss is called “intermittent fasting.”

 We have some excellent data on how effective this diet regimen is for animals and are just starting to see the results of this research on humans.
 It’s an exciting time to be a part of the intermittent fasting lifestyle!

 Most of the studies on humans do not ask participants to avoid all food on their “fast” days.
 Participants usually eat normally for five days and restrict food to about 500 calories a day for two days a week.

 Results of one of the best studies we have of intermittent fasting in humans showed that fasting every other day for 12 weeks caused 32 people to lose an average of 12 pounds more than those who followed a daily program of calorie restriction (Nutrition Journal, 11/27/2013).

 The intermittent-fasting group also markedly lowered several heart attack risk factors: